Do graph neural network states contain graph properties?: Background

 By defining specific properties that could divide the embedding space and assessing how well the corresponding hyperplanes make the embedding space linearly separable, we gain quantitative insights into the abstract features aggregated within the embeddings.
 This method moves beyond mere hypothesis generation based on clustering patterns observed through techniques like PCA, providing a rigorous framework for understanding how well the embedding space represents complex graph properties.
-It can also be thought as complementary from the T-SNE and PCA visualisation techniques, as it provides a quantitative measure of the separability of the embeddings based on hypothesised properties of interest.
-We illustrate the evolution of the separability of graphs in the embeddings in \cref{fig:plotGINTSNEcontrol,fig:plotGCNTSNEcontrol,fig:plotGATTSNEcontrol} using a T-SNE visualisation and the corresponding separability with the properties thanks to the probing.
+It can also be thought as complementary from the T-SNE and PCA visualisation techniques.
+It provides a quantitative measure of the separability of the embeddings based on the property of interest.
+Our best empirical observation of this is the correspondence between the T-SNE visualisation of embeddings and their corresponding \( R^2 \) scores in \cref{fig:plotGINTSNEcontrol,fig:plotGCNTSNEcontrol,fig:plotGATTSNEcontrol}.